Applied Integrative Medicine Training

 The Center for Integrative Medicine, part of the University of Maryland School of Medicine, has developed an evidence-based integrative medicine training program designed to give healthcare professionals practical patient care skills that will be immediately applicable to their practice.
 Through a mixture of lectures, case discussions, hands-on experiences and access to exclusive online resources, participants will learn which modalities are evidence-supported, when to use them and how to fit effective integrative approaches into a standard office visit and self-care plan.

 Objectives – After completing the program, participants will be able to:

-• Describe the evidence and indications for complementary therapeutic approaches, such as acupuncture, mind-body therapies, manual medicine, neurofeedback, and others.
+- Describe the evidence, indications, and contraindications for complementary therapeutic approaches such as acupuncture, mind-body therapies, manual medicine, neurofeedback and more

 The training curriculum includes in-depth knowledge of:

 • Mind-Body Skills

 Learn more about the curriculum and AIM Intensives here.